PolyGel Vs Builder Gel

 - Nail file

-And if you want to add some color to your nails other than the color your PolyGel comes in, make sure to have that readily available too!
+And if you want to add some color to your nails other than the color your PolyGel comes in, make sure to have that readily available as well.

 Here are the steps: